The crisp pine-scented air. The crunch of rocky scree under your boots. The way the sunlight glints off a river in the valley far below you.

 Glaciers are incredible.
 These enormous sheets of ice have been sliding slowly across the mountains over millions of years, carving out a path behind them.
 The trail up to the Plain of Six Glaciers will take you close to the heart of Mount Lefroy, the Victoria Glacier and Mount Victoria.
 To get a close-up look at this rugged terrain is a truly humbling experience and hence, one of the Signature Hikes offered by Discover Banff Tours.

 This hike offers breathtaking views and plenty of wildlife spotting opportunities.
 Keep your eyes open for chipmunks, pika, squirrels, grizzly bears and mountain goats.
 The final ascent of the trail can get quite steep, so take your time and stop for a rest if you need to.
-When you arrive at the top, you can stop at the tea house and wrap your hands around a warm mug of tea or coffee.
+When you arrive at the top, you can stop at the Plain of Six Glaciers Teahouse and wrap your hands around a warm mug of tea or coffee.
+Just make sure to bring cash, this historic teahouse doesn’t have card payment facilities.

 Distance: 11.9 km